urql-graphql/urql/docs/api/graphcache.md

 ### `storage` option

-The `storage` option is an interface of methods that are used by the `offlineExchange` to persist the cache's data to a persisted storage on the user's device. it
+The `storage` option is an interface of methods that are used by the `offlineExchange` to persist the cache's data to persisted storage on the user's device. it

 > **NOTE:** Offline Support is currently experimental!
 It hasn't been extensively tested yet and
 > may not always behave as expected.
 Please try it out with caution!